-We have audited the accompanying financial statements of the governmental activities, the major fund and the aggregate remaining fund information of Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School (the "School"), a charter school and component unit of the District School Board of Broward County, Florida, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Sunshine Charter Academy of Broward, Inc. d/b/a SunEd High School (the "School"), a Charter School and Component Unit of the District School Board of Collier County, Florida as of and for the year ended June 30, 2014, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.